circularfashion

 Yuima Nakazato SS23 Couture

-Circular couture
+Circular couture and fashion regeneration

 Marine Serre: proposed a fashion regenerated through a circular design.
-To explain, we quote her concept for her Couture show:
+To better explain, we quote her concept for her Couture show:

 “The RISING SHELTER show featured a fully circular set design.
 The tower weighs 1.3 tons of vintage clothes inside three 8m high towers full of used denim, silk scarves and t-shirts that will be regenerated for the collection’s production.”